M4A1(76)s Manufactured by Pressed Steel Car

 PSC PSC large hatches

 From the beginning, battlefield reports had mentioned that the externally mounted air cleaners on the M4 and M4A1 were vulnerable to combat damage.
-Some units attempted to protect the air cleaners by simply welding steel plates in front of them, such as can be seen on a pair of M4 Composites photographed during the Leyte Campaign in October, 1944 (left).
+Some units attempted to protect the air cleaners by simply welding steel plates in front of them, such as can be seen on a pair of M4 Composites of the 44th Tank Battalion photographed during the Leyte Campaign, 24 October 1944 (left).
 A "protector assembly" was designed in late 1944.
 As with the first aid boxes, the protectors are on only some surviving M4A1(76)HVSS's, suggesting that there was no later production after 1945.
-Supplies of these appear to have become available to PSC in May, 1945, and we would judge that not more than 250 of the last M4A1(76)s produced had these factory installed.
+Supplies of these appear to have become available to PSC in May 1945, and we would judge that not more than 250 of the last M4A1(76)s produced had the protector assemblies factory installed.
 Above right shows the hinged configuration of the boxes as seen on Serial Number 68975 on display in Toulon, France.
-This was one of the last units accepted in May, 1945.
+This was one of the last units accepted in May 1945.

 PSC PSC